huggingface/blog/3d-assets.md

 ## Step 3: Install Dream Textures

-To add textures to our model, we'll be using [Dream Textures](https://github.com/carson-katri/dream-textures).
+To add textures to our model, we'll be using [Dream Textures](https://github.com/carson-katri/dream-textures), a stable diffusion texture generator for Blender.
 Follow the instructions on the [official repository](https://github.com/carson-katri/dream-textures) to download and install the addon.

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/124_ml-for-games/3d/dreamtextures.png" alt="installing dream textures"/>